ctnadovich/ebrevet/README.md

 On the other hand, if you see an orange three-dots icon, that means the app itself has recorded your check-in, but your check-in has not yet been uploaded to the Club/Region.
 This will occur if your phone is in
 Airplane Mode or if there is no data service on your phone.
 At some point in the future when your phone has internet service again, press the "Upload Results" button and you should see all your orange marks turn into green checks.

 **IMPORTANT:** *Be sure all your controls show green checks at the end of the event.
 When all your controls are green you have officially completed the event and your results have been recorded at the Club/Region.
-If you still have some red marks next to controls, you need to find working Internet service and upload your results ASAP.*
+If you still have some orange three-dot marks next to controls, you need to find working Internet service and upload your results ASAP.*

 <div style="text-align: center;">
 <img src="https://parando.org/ebrevet/v19/ScreenShots/no_yes_upload.png" width=67%/>